 While you are reviewing core pages, make a list of what is missing.
 Review product and service pages.
 Did you add any new products or services since the last site review?
 Is your list of offerings on the site complete?
 Also, look at the contact or location information for each product or service.
 Do you have new people or new locations?

-Add missing content to your spreadsheet.
-Add a column called “create” after keep, delete, rewrite to help keep track of new pages needed.
+Add a column to your spreadsheet called “create” to help keep track of new pages needed.

 Should I delete the old stuff?

+Yes, you need to delete old content from your website.
 If pages are no longer helping your website, you can delete them.
 Your site performance is not determined by quantity of pages.
 We need quality pages.
-Weed out the weak stuff and focus on the strong pages.

-I would plan a Content Review yearly as part of your Website Strategic Planning.
-If you are running an online store, review before heavy sales periods.
+Online stores will want to review before heavy sales periods.
 You will want to make sure all your product is available.
-Websites that depend on a good SEO strategy may review content on a monthly basis.
-If you your site has really grown, your review may take thousands of pages.
-Break it into sections and review quarterly.
+Websites that depend on a good SEO strategy may review portions of their content on a monthly basis.

 Feeling a little overwhelmed?
 This is a big job, but a necessary one.
-We would suggest getting help with your first review.
-Once you have that baseline, the follow-ups on a yearly basis should be much easier.
-Have questions about this process?
 Sign-up for a free website consultation.
 Cybervise can get you started.